Meet LRIC’s Board members for 2018-2019

 Brian Miller, is a six year director on the Poultry Industry Council (PIC) Board, representing the Egg Farmers of Ontario, and is currently on the PIC Governance and Finance Committees.
 Brian is the elected representative from PIC to represent the four feather Boards at the Livestock Research Innovation Corporation.
 Mr. Miller is a graduate from the University of Guelph with an Agriculture Finance degree and he farms with his brother Barry on a diversified Huron County farm operation involving pork, eggs, beef and crops.

-Jenn MacTavish is a city kid who, while studying International Development at the University of Guelph, became enamored by agriculture and food.
-She never turned back and now has over 15 years of experience working with producers, processors and industry leaders.
-Jenn is currently the General Manager of the Ontario Sheep Marketing Agency (OSMA), a position she has held since April 2013.
+While studying International Development at the University of Guelph, Jenn became enamoured by agriculture and food.
+She completed her MSc in Animal Science in 2001 and now has over 17 years of experience working with producers, processors and industry leaders.
+Jenn is currently the General Manager of the Ontario Sheep Farmers (OSF), a position she has held since April 2013.

-Prior to joining OSMA, Jenn spent 9 years as the Executive Director for the Canadian Sheep Federation and for a two year period during that time, she also worked as the Canadian National Goat Federation’s General Manager.
+Prior to joining OSF, she spent 9 years as the Executive Director for the Canadian Sheep Federation and for a two-year period during that time, she also worked as the Canadian National Goat Federation’s General Manager.

-She is currently the Chair of the Canadian Animal Health Coalition, sits on the National Farmed Animal Health and Welfare Council and is on the Board of Directors for the Livestock Research Innovation Corporation.
+She is currently the Chair of the Canadian Animal Health Coalition, is the Vice-Chair of the Board of Directors for the Livestock Research Innovation Corporation and a volunteer mediator with Community Justice Initiatives in Kitchener.

 Cornelia’s training in veterinary medicine led to her career with Alberta Agriculture and Forestry.
 She served as the provincial reproductive pathologist and later as Alberta’s first Chief Provincial Veterinarian before accepting the challenge of building a Food Safety Division for the Ministry.
 Later, her position as Executive Director of Agriculture Research Division and an interim assignment as General Manager of Agricultural Products Marketing Council allowed Cornelia to remain in touch with the opportunities and challenges facing Alberta’s agriculture industries.
 Cornelia now applies what she has learned from these experiences to her position at AI Bio.